Contents

 Color the pairs of pictures that show opposite adjectives using the same color.

-Fill in the Blank Opposite Adjectives Worksheet
+Fill in the Blank Opposite Adjectives Worksheets

 Opposite Adjectives Scramble Words Worksheet